AlibabaCloudDocs/ecs/intl.en-US/API Reference/Others/DescribeAccountAttributes.md

 ## Description

-After you[register](https://account.alibabacloud.com/register/intl_register.htm) for an Alibaba Cloud account, you can create a specific number of ECS resources in different regions.
+After you [register](https://account.alibabacloud.com/register/intl_register.htm) for an Alibaba Cloud account, you can create a specific number of ECS resources in different regions.
 For more information, see [Limits](~~25412~~).

 You can also [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to increase the resource usage quota.